Happy Mother's Day: 5 MMA Mothers Who Will Inspire You

 1. Angela Lee

-Angela Lee is a force in the world of women’s MMA.
+Angela Lee is a force in women’s MMA.
 In fact, she is ranked among some of the most seasoned (and accomplished) female mixed martial artists in the world.
-She boasts the lofty achievement of being the youngest World Champion in MMA history.
-And at only 25 years old, she still has plenty of fuel in the tank as she is now an instructor at Evolve Mixed Martial Arts in Singapore – the best martial arts academy in Asia, and one of the best in the world.
+In addition, she boasts the lofty achievement of being the youngest World Champion in MMA history.
+And at only 25 years old, she still has plenty of fuel in the tank as she is now an instructor at Evolve Mixed Martial Arts in Singapore—the best martial arts academy in Asia and one of the best in the world.

 2. Sara McMann

 Sara McMann is a mixed martial artist from America who regularly competes in the bantamweight division.
 Moreover, she is a former wrestler who competed at the highest level, the Olympics, winning a silver medal in the Summer Olympics in Athens, Greece, in 2004 – becoming the first woman ever to receive a wrestling Olympic medal.
 Sara McMann has two children, a daughter and a son.

 And her stellar fighting career, in addition to a checkered past riddled with drama and tragedy, has given her the strength to be a strong and dynamic mother who can guide her children through life.

 A professional female mixed martial artist, Mackenzie Dern is a tsunami of feminine savagery.
 She once was the No. 1 IBJJF (International Brazilian Jiu-Jitsu Federation) competitor and is often cited as one of her division's most talented and efficient female grapplers.
 A BJJ black belt with a 12-2-0 (win-lose-draw) record, Dern gave birth to her first child in 2019.
 And has since made her return to the cage, fighting only 4 months after giving birth.